lamps-wg/csr-attestation/draft-ietf-lamps-csr-attestation.md

 The hint is intended for an Attester to indicate to the Relying Party (RP) which Verifier should be invoked to parse this statement.
 In many cases, the type OID will already uniquely indicate which Verifier to invoke;
-for example because the OID indicates a prorietary Evidence format for which the RP has corresponding proprietary Verifier.
+for example because the OID indicates a proprietary Evidence format for which the RP has corresponding proprietary Verifier.
 However, in some cases it may still be ambiguous, or the type may indicate another layer of conceptual message wrapping in which case it is helpful